davidkumru/dotfiles/README.md

 tmux configuration with the other half of the [vim-tmux-navigator](https://github.com/christoomey/vim-tmux-navigator) integration.

 ### Vagrantfile / provisioning
 Vagrant (Debian/Ubuntu-based) box setup for quickly spinning up a fresh development and testing environment.
-The various provisioning scripts can be used to automatically install any required components (e.g. nvm/Node.js/npm, rbenv/ruby-build/Ruby/Rails).
+The various provisioning scripts can be used to automatically install and configure any required components (e.g. nvm/Node.js/npm, rbenv/ruby-build/Ruby/Rails).
 Running the bash scripts on your non-Vagrant machine will work after adding/removing the sometimes necessary sudo prefixes.

 ### .profile
 Setup for local environment variables, including the [xcape](https://github.com/alols/xcape) utility to use the Caps Lock key as an Esc when tapped and as a Ctrl when held down.
 Recommended for Emacs users as well.